BuzzNotes/Broccoli/OAUTH-SETUP-GUIDE.md

 ## Troubleshooting

-If you see an error like `Error 400:invalid_request` with `redirect_uri=exp://...`, it means the redirect URI is not authorized in your Google Cloud Console.
-Make sure to add the exact Expo development URL to your Expo Client ID's authorized redirect URIs.
+If you see an error like `Error 400:invalid_request` with `redirect_uri=exp://...`, it means Google is rejecting the Expo development URL because it doesn't end with a standard top-level domain.
+Use the Expo authentication proxy method described above.

-For development, your redirect URI should match the URL shown in the error message, typically in the format: `exp://sszqfz0-austincotter-9091.exp.direct/--/google-auth`
+For development, make sure:
+1. Your web client ID has `https://auth.expo.io/@austincotter/Broccoli` as an authorized redirect URI
+2. You've set `useProxy: true` in your Google.useAuthRequest configuration
+3. Your `.env` file has the correct client IDs